codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 tries to write something they're not sure about: just mark Fuzzy and someone else will review later.

 Finally, it's advised to leave "View > Untranslated entries first" marked, as it will help you _a lot_ to not forget any entry.
-From that menu you can also open parts of the UI that allow you to leave contextual information for translators, if needed.
+From that menu, you can also open parts of the UI that allow you to leave contextual information for translators if needed.

 ### Tips & Tricks